 About

 I am the Harry Frank Guggenheim Research Fellow at the University of Cambridge’s Pembroke College and a non-resident fellow at the Harvard Kennedy School’s Middle East Initiative.
-My academic work examines the impact of big data and machine learning on military conflict.
+My research examines the impact of big data and machine learning on military conflict.

-Alongside my academic work, I work as an independent researcher with civil society organizations in the region and as a freelance journalist.
-My writing on warfare, automation, and digital rights has appeared in Foreign Policy, The Baffler, +972 Magazine, The Boston Review, among other outlets.
+My popular writing on warfare and automation has appeared in The London Review of Books, Foreign Policy, The Baffler, +972 Magazine, The Boston Review, among other outlets.
 I have a PhD in Cultural Anthropology from Duke University.
 I recieved a Masters in Social Sciences from the University of Chicago and a BA in American Studies (summa cum laude) from Tufts University.
 My research has been supported by the Harvard Kennedy School’s Belfer Center, the Fulbright-Hays Program, and the National Science Foundation, among other institutions.
 My inbox is open for commissions.